steven-lolong/WPwTLF-SS2022/README.md

 - The presentation summary is submitted no later than eight days after the presentation.
 - The presenter does not have to compile the summary of the presentation himself but slides and demo files, including descriptions for the demo files.

+The deadline for a summary of mail and email verification, mocking, and browser tests are 27th July 2022.

 1st (1st June)
 - Artisan console